screens at least 600 px wide

 in the hope they may be useful for others.

-This website contains my publicly available software, and is maintained on my free time.
+This website is maintained on my free time.

 You can find more information about my research on my